Experienced Workers Compensation Lawyer in Atlanta, Georgia

-It is possible to file a claim and receive workers compensation benefits without the assistance of a workers compensation lawyer.
+It is possible to file a claim and receive workers compensation benefits without the assistance of a workers comp lawyer.
 This is sometimes the case when an event is straightforward, you have one or two doctors’ visits and your time away from work is limited to at most, a few days.

-If your employer claims your injuries were caused outside of the workplace or that you did something that was reckless and led to your injuries, there is a good chance your claim will be denied.
+If your employer claims your injuries were caused outside of the workplace or that you did something that was reckless and led to your injuries, there is a good chance your claim for workers compensation benefits will be denied.
 This means you are at risk for having to pay for your medical expenses out of pocket and to not receive reimbursement for your lost wages.
 This is a serious financial issue and you need the support of an experienced Atlanta workers compensation lawyer.

 In addition to ensuring your rights are protected, a workers comp lawyer will help you with the administrative tasks associated with your claim.
 They’ll ensure paperwork is submitted on time and they will provide advice on how to proceed with your claim and any necessary appeals.

 There is no reason to be concerned about paying out of pocket for an Atlanta workers comp lawyer.
 Georgia law limits the amount of money an Atlanta workers compensation lawyer can charge to just 25 percent of your benefit award.
 This means anyone injured in a workplace incident with a valid claim can afford a workers comp lawyer to help them.